-Among the many reasons to sell on the Web, one stands above the rest: making really good money.
+Among the many reasons to sell on the web, one stands above the rest: making really good money.
 We think the websites that let you bring home the most bacon are the best places to sell online.
-These five have a habit of making their sellers wealthy:
+These four have a habit of making their sellers wealthy:

 In a 2014 survey by Feedvisor and Web Retailer, Amazon sellers were more likely than those on any other marketplace to make more than $100,000 in revenue per year and the only ones to break $10 million.
 By 2016, a few sellers were bringing in more than $100 million just on Amazon.

 The numbers keep growing.
 Between 2017 and 2018, the number of multimillion-dollar sellers tripled, and the number of SMBs to achieve sales of over $1 million increased from 20,000 to 25,000.
 There are few other places on the web where you can hope to hit those kinds of figures.